 In this study of the influence of Christianity on values and ethics in contemporary society, students gain an understanding of the historical influence of Christianity in the development of values and ethics in our nation.
 This course provides a foundation for and an understanding of the effects of a Christian worldview.
 Ethical dilemmas for teachers and students are explored.

-EDU 538 Dealing with Student Diversity (3)
+EDU 538 Diversity in a Global Society (3)